VinnyLiu0817/VinnyLiu0817.github.io/_pages/about.md

   - /about.html
 ---

-Hi:wave:! this is Weijie, and you can also call me Vinny.
+Hi:wave:!
+This is Weijie, and you can also call me Vinny.
 I am currently a first-year PhD student at **The University of Hong Kong**, under the supervision of **[Prof. Edith C.H.
 Ngai](https://www.eee.hku.hk/~iotlab/EdithNgai.html).** I received the Bachelor and Master degree in Computer Technology in **Sun Yat-sen University** under the supervision of **[Prof. Xiaoxi Zhang](https://0xxz.github.io).** and **[Prof. Xu Chen](https://sites.google.com/view/xcsysu/home)**.
-My research strives to develop theoretical tools to shed light on the blackbox of deep learning, as well as addressing practical problems in deep learning/LLM implementations.
+My research strives to shed light on the blackbox of deep learning with solid theoretical analysis and delicate algorithm design, addressing practical problems in deep learning and LLM implementations.

 Research interests
 ======